 - Reckless driving.

 - Violating a traffic control law that causes a fatal accident.

 - Operating a commercial motor vehicle without your CDL on you or without a CDL at all.

 If you receive a conviction for one of these violations, you face:

-- 1st offense: No action is taken against your license.
+- First offense: No action is taken against your license.

-- 2nd violation (within 3 years of the first): your CDL will be revoked for 60 days.
+- Second violation (within three years of the first): your CDL will be revoked for 60 days.

-- 3rd violation (within 3 years of another): your CDL will be revoked for 120 days.
+- Third violation (within three years of another): your CDL will be revoked for 120 days.